When I realised there were more years behind me than there could potentially be ahead of me, I didn’t want to look at it.

-Sometimes I need to eat meat and animal fats., bread, stodgy foods and sometimes I need to eat just vegetables cooked or raw, juices and sometimes fasting for short periods of time.
+Sometimes I need to eat meat and animal fats, bread, stodgy foods and sometimes I only want vegetables cooked or raw, juices and sometimes fasting for short periods of time.
 My body will tell me what it needs.
 The more flexible I am in my mind, the more appropriate are my choices for my situation requiring less energy to process and more energy saved.

 Same with movement…sometimes resting and sometimes active challenging motion.
 Whatever catapults me out of inertia or replenishes my energy.

 I want to explore aging in this way.
 Aging isn’t a disease, it’s the natural motion of the universe.
 There’s only one way out of here, it doesn’t have to be painful, self-righteous and joyless.

 I want to eat sponge cake when I need soul food, with blackberry jam in the middle and a minor mountain of whipped cream.

 I want to be happy and spread it around.
 I want to keep learning new ways to think and move.
 I want to be courageous within change.
 For me, aging isn’t a disease, something to be medicated against, it’s the life.